Mediation vs. Lawsuit: The Principle of “Give and Take”

 In tight-knit communities, conflicts often arise among neighbors, frequently concerning issues like encroachment.
 At times, these disputes are settled amicably by the parties involved, avoiding the need for formal mediation, which can be a complex process.
 It is crucial to understand that mediation is entirely voluntary and lacks legal binding, relying on the goodwill and dedication of all parties to honour any agreements made.

-Binding Nature: Mediation agreements are non-binding and kept confidential, while lawsuits are publicly accessible unless under a gag order
+• Binding Nature: Agreements reached through mediation are non-binding and confidential, while lawsuits are public records unless restricted by a gag order.